Home / Jumping Spiders / Apache Jumping (Phidippus apacheanus)

 Like other jumping spiders, they also do not build webs but make silken retreats resembling small tents to catch prey.

-Is the Apache Jumping Spider Venomous
+Apache Jumping Spider Picture

 Quick Facts